babel/website/docs/core.md

 >
 > In Babel 7's early betas, this method was synchronous and `parseSync` did not exist.
 For backward-compatibility,
 > this function will behave synchronously if no callback is given.
 If you're starting with Babel 7 stable
-> and need synchronous behavior, please use `parseSync` since this backward-compat will be dropped in Babel 8.
+> and need synchronous behavior, please use `parseSync` since this backward-compatibility will be dropped in Babel 8.

 ## parseSync